Circumcision in Manitoba with the Pollock Technique™

 Our circumcision doctor performs Pollock Technique™ circumcisions for infants, babies, boys, teens, and adult men.
-The Pollock Technique™ circumcision operation takes only one minute for newborns – and this is 10 times quicker than most hospital circumcisions.
+The Pollock Technique™ circumcision operation takes only one minute for newborns – and this is quicker than most hospital circumcisions.
 This is different from the Plastibell circumcision procedure where an infant circumcision requires 10 minutes to affix the Plastibell device to the baby’s penis and it remains in place for up to 7 days.

 We find the Pollock Technique™ to be the most safe and gentle circumcision method practiced in Canada today.
 Only local anesthetic is needed and recovery time is relatively fast.
 Our method is quicker than other procedures, and has proven safe over the past 25 years and 50,000 procedures.
 This is one of the reasons why so many Manitoba doctors refer their patients to our Winnipeg circumcision clinic.